Hello, and welcome to you if you’ve come to join the Winwick Mum Sockalong to learn to knit socks!

 Come and join the Sockalongers – we’re taking over the world one sock at a time!

-These tutorials are free and will always remain so, but if you have enjoyed using them and would like to make a donation towards future projects, it will be gratefully received!
+These tutorials are free and will always remain so, but if you have enjoyed using them and would like to buy me a brew, it will be much appreciate!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx